-This administrator works either through a Java application using proprietary JORAM administration methods (described in this section), or through a graphical interface provided since release 3.7 and documented separately (Administration and Monitoring Tool).
+This administrator works either through a Java application using proprietary JORAM administration methods (described in this section), or through a graphical interface provided since release 3.7 and documented separately (Erreur: source de la référence non trouvée).

 When the administration process is performed by a Java application, it uses JORAM's proprietary administration methods and objects.
 Those objects are: